MU-Enigma/Hacktoberfest_2021/Problems/Level-3/Problem_2/README.md

 Special Thing about this matrix is that the values of each row and column are in non-decreasing order.

-Find the total number of Sub-Matrices which can be formed with Average greater than or equal to X.
+Find the total number of Square Sub-Matrices which can be formed with Average greater than or equal to X.

 ## Input Format